canyongbs/aidingapp/docs/features/portal-assistant-service-requests.md

 If that doesn't work, try the 'Forgot Password' link to reset it.

-Does this help resolve your issue?"
+Did this help resolve your issue?"

 ---